 CHARITIES COMMISSIONERS AND THE REGISTER OF CHARITIES:

 As charities in the Falkland Islands are regulated under the Charities Act 1960, (as it applies to the Falkland Islands), there are three appointed Charity Commissioners.
-The Attorney General holds the title of Chief Charity Commissioner, and Government Legal Services officers currently oversee the register of charities.
+The Attorney General holds the title of Chief Charity Commissioner, and the Registry Service currently oversees the register of charities.

-Guidance around the role of the Charity Commissioners and the Charities register, benefits of registering and how to register a local charitable organisation are available in the document below, as well as useful advice on the roles of trustees and governing documents for registered charities:
+Guidance around the role of the Charity Commissioners and the Charities register, benefits of registering and how to register a local charitable organisation, as well as useful advice on the roles of trustees and governing documents for registered charities, is alvaliable to download from the links provided below.

 The register of Charities also includes an approved list of charities.
 The approved list of charities provides a list of overseas-registered charities which are approved for tax deduction purposes, under section 57B(2) of the Taxes Ordinance 1997.